Do you provide wireless connectivity?

-I just changed my UNI password and can no longer connect to Athens on my Mac or iDevice.
+I just changed my UNI password and can no longer connect to Athens on my Mac, iDevice or Windows 8 computer.

-Apple equipment may cache or save old password information even when you're typing in an updated password at the prompt to login to Athens.
+Some systems may "cache" or save old password information even when you're typing in an updated password at the prompt to login to Athens.
 It is best to completely remove the Athens wireless profile from your equipment's settings and reconfigure it, please select the appropriate link for step by step instructions:

 Can I or my department set up our own Wireless Access Point on campus?